-A DHW boost function is available (on the user interface: user level , setting "95", page 55) or on the room thermostat.
+A DHW boost function is available (on the user interface: user level , setting "95", page 55).
 This DHW boost is used to heat the DHW to the comfort temperature at any time of day.
 The boost function is cancelled automatically when the demand for hot water has been met.